 Similar voltage (3.7V/cell vs 3.6V/cell - 7.4V vs. 7.2V nominal with a 2S pack).
 Similar enough to say macht nichts when selecting since we can measure the differences in the lab but you'd be hard pressed to feel any difference in flight.

 Anyway, for the same capacity, the LiIon is a little bit heavier than LiPo because of packaging (LiPos are built within a plastic bag vs. while LiIon are built within a cylindrical metal shell).
-Both are great for control electronics, but my personal preference is for the LiIon in this application because of the more rugged construction (against the knocks of everyday life).
-This down 100% to the protective metal shell.
+Both are great for control electronics, but my personal preference is for the LiIon in this application because of the more rugged construction (metal shell protects better than thin plastic bag against the knocks of everyday life).
+This decision is 100% down to the protective metal shell.

 For example, if a pack shifts slightly during a maneuver (G-forces during a crankshaft are incredible) and then bumps against the hard edge of a plywood former, then a LiPo will likely be creased or dimpled, which damages the electrolyte inside.
 Means it then poses a fire danger going forward.
-Not the kinds of risks I like to take.
-A pack built within a metal shell is less likely to be damaged under similar circumstances.
+Not the kinds of risks *I* like to take, but you do you.
+Since a pack built within a metal shell is less likely to be damaged under similar circumstances, then I view this as a no-brainer.
+Some guys will say, the servo makes more power on the extra 1/0th of a volt, which is true and come to a different conclusion and opt for a LiPo.
+Again, you do you but I have wife and family living under my roof, hone has a significant component of wood and other flammables, so I'd rather the LiIon.

-- LiPo delivers more current - but - we've already got enough current with either, so it's a wash.
+• LiPo delivers more current - but - either delivers enough current so it's a wash.

-- Major problem with receiver batteries is how to get the power (current) to the servos?
+• Major issue with receiver packs is . . . how to get the power (current) to the servos?

 Boxes